Akalia1988/CI-CD-AWS/README.md

-# DevOps CI/CD pipelines using Git, Jenkins, Ansible, Docker and Kubernetes on AWS please refer to the zip file ( devops project which explains how to install certain services on AWS (LINUX)
+# DevOps CI/CD pipelines using Git, Jenkins, Ansible, Docker and Kubernetes on AWS please refer to the zip file ( devops project which explains how to install certain services on AWS (LINUX/red hat or any linux server)

 Please refer to .zip file above which explains how to install/configure required services.